hssmalo/steampunkfantasy/rules.md

 When setting a hex on fire, place a smoke and fire token in the hex.
 When encountering a fire, Roll 1 die per unit base, at 5+ set that unit base on fire.

-- At agony step 4: Remove a Fire token in hex, and replace any forest with rough terrain.

 **AFTERMATH**: \
-Remove one Cloud or smoke marker of each type in hex
+Remove one Cloud or smoke in each hex

+Remove one fire token in a hex and replace any forest in such a hex with rough terrain.

 Remove one shaken token from each unit base.